 Argus

-A directory checksum/monitoring tool built in Rust that recursively scans directories and calculates SHA-256 checksums.
+A high-performance directory checksum monitoring tool built in Rust that recursively scans directories and calculates SHA-256 checksums for file integrity verification.

 Rust